kapilgorve/personal-website/src/blog/gatsby-add-environment-variables.md

 If you are using any providers like Netlify use the Linux version.
 You will also need to add environment variables in the service provider.

 For Netlify it is in `Site Settings > Build&Deploy > Environment`

-Testing netlify inc builds.

-Add some text.
-Add more text.
-Some more text.
-Some text.